What is AFROTC?

 AFROTC Timeline

-On a typical 4-year plan, students take 3 credits of AFROTC Courses during their Freshman/Sophomore years, then 5 credits their Junior/Senior years.
+On a typical 4-year plan, students take 3 credits per semester of AFROTC Courses during their Freshman/Sophomore years, then 5 credits per semester their Junior/Senior years.

 Scholarships